What This Article Covers

 - Not all dimensions are available

-Of course you can use Google Sheets to filter the API request afterwards using filter views, pivot tables, query statements or filter function but if you’re building a dashboard using SyncWith you may prefer that your query simply returns the result.
+Of course you can use Google Sheets to filter the request afterwards using filter views, pivot tables, query statements or filter function but if you’re building a dashboard using SyncWith you may prefer that your query simply returns the result.
 For example you may just want to see all the ad spend of your prospecting campaigns.
 If all your prospecting campaigns are prefixed with

 Prospectingthen simply report on the metric Spend for all Campaigns that contain

 Prospecting.
 Basically any time you don’t want to do the filtering in Sheets you can set up filters in your connection.

 - Sort by a single dimension or metric